unihd-cag/skillbridge/docs/usage/installation.rst

 ``skillbridge``

-This should print the path to the Skill server script and the command to load it.
+This should print the help message of the ``skillbridge`` CLI tool.